 Fee amounts should be entered into the grey fields on the Application Form.
-Federal and territorial governments do not pay application or land-use fees;27 all other applicants must include the appropriate application and land-use fees as outlined below.
+Federal and territorial governments do not pay application or land-use fees; all other applicants must include the appropriate application and land-use fees as outlined below.

 - The application fee for all applications is \$150. - For projects in non-federal areas, there are no land-use fees. - For projects in federal areas, the application fee includes up to two hectares (ha) of land use.
 This is a flat fee, so the application fee is \$150 whether applying to use half a hectare or two hectares. - For projects in federal areas, land-use fees are \$50 per hectare (rounded up to the nearest full hectare) for any land used beyond the two hectares that are included in the application fee.
 For example, an applicant proposing to disturb 5 ha will submit \$300 (\$150 application fee including two ha, plus \$50/ha x 3 ha).
-Ensure that the fees are consistent with the information provided in project description (see <a href="https://linear.com/linear.
+Ensure that the fees are consistent with the information provided in the project description (see Item 8). - For administrative and tracking purposes, separate fee payments should be submitted for each permit and licence application.

 All fees are payable to the Receiver General for Canada.
-All fees should be mailed to the Board as soon as possible when an application package is submitted; applications cannot be deemed complete until those fees are received by the Board, or proof that the fees have been sent, is received by the Board.
-Fees must be received prior to issuance of a permit.
+All fees should be mailed to the Board's office as soon as possible when an application package is submitted; applications cannot be deemed complete until those fees, or proof that the fees have been sent, is received by the Board.
+Fees must be received prior to issuance of a permit - on the Application Form, indicate how and when fees will be delivered to the Board.